-Select the Redirect to URL checkbox, enter the desired destination URL and save the score band:
+Select the Redirect to URL checkbox, enter the desired destination URL, and save the score band:

-For Type-based assessments the process is the same, except that you’ll be editing Types on the Types tab instead of Score bands.
+For Type-based assessments, the process is the same, except that you’ll be editing Types on the Types tab instead of Score bands.

-Accessing respondent’s scores at the destination URL
+Accessing respondents’ scores and report file at the destination URL